rob-metalinkage/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

 this specification is limited by the possibilities of [Section 6.1 of JSON-LD-11](https://www.w3.org/TR/json-ld11/#interpreting-json-as-json-ld).
-On the other hand, since this approach delegates almost all the processing to of JSON-LD, as long as JSON-LD evolves it will cover further use cases.
+On the other hand, since this approach delegates almost all the processing to JSON-LD, any backwards compatible evolution of JSON-LD may cover additional cases.

 ## Disjoint with JSON-LD {#int-no-jsonld}